 84k participants, 320m views

 Although content under this hashtag is not limited to the beauty category, you’ll find a lot of skincare and cosmetics featured.
 The emphasis is on value for money, and a lot of the content predictably targets the student demographic.
-Some of the posts include hacks and workarounds using everyday products—in one example, a blogger talks about using Vaseline as a moisturizer.
+Some of the posts include hacks and workarounds using everyday products—in one example, a blogger talks about using Vaseline as a moisturiser.

 As with other categories, the more eye-catching content tends to be a short video.
 For example, blogger @志宇美妆快报 (31,000 followers) highlights the benefits and uses of lipsticks, facial and skin care products in a style reminiscent of an infomercial sales pitch.
 There are also more photo-based posts in this category, with some users simply posting screenshots of bargains they’ve found on other platforms.

-This hashtag could be an outlet for brands to funnel discounted items into their RED campaigns, working with KOLs to focus the content around the product’s value.
+This hashtag could be an outlet for brands to funnel discounted items into their Xiaohongshu campaigns, working with KOLs to focus the content around the product’s value.
 Usefully, the homepage for this hashtag also links to a ranking of the top products relevant to the category.
 Users can explore the rankings and view product pages or proceed straight to making a purchase.

 “Makeup Tips For Beginners” (#新手化妆技巧)